janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 This documentation describes a collection of Python modules to compute solutions of polynomial systems using PHCpack.

+This work is licensed under
+a Creative Commons Attribution-Share Alike 3.0 License.

 The computation of the mixed volume in phcpy calls MixedVol (ACM TOMS Algorithm 846 of T. Gao, T.Y.
 Li, M. Wu) as it is integrated in PHCpack.